You and your kids are important and have the right to be safe and supported.

 Services for you

 Child and Family Health Service (CaFHS) supports all SA families with babies and kids 0 to 5 years.
-They have a focus on 0 to 3 years and can help with:
+They have a focus on 0 to 3 years and can help you with:

-- feeding, settling, children’s milestones and development checks
+- milestones and development checks

 - information and suggestions for parents and caregivers.